Paul-St-Young/algorithms/_posts/2017-09-12-Marching-Cubes-Yubo-Paul-Yang.md

 layout: page
 title:  "Marching Cubes"
 subheadline:  "by Yubo 'Paul' Yang"
 teaser: "Marching cubes is a Classic algorithm for isosurface extraction.
-It utilizes efficient table lookups to turn a 2D isosurface of 3D volumetric data into a collection of triangles.
-Although marching cubes is a dated algorithm, it still demonstrates much of the concepts behind modern rendering approaches."
+It utilizes efficient table lookups to extract a 2D isosurface from 3D volumetric data.
+The isosurface is represented in terms of a collection of triangles, which are easily rendered by graphics hardware.
+Although marching cubes is a rather dated algorithm, it demonstrates much of the concepts behind modern rendering approaches."

 categories:
     - algorithm